Get your green on and join us in celebrating St. Paddy's Day with a run/walk downtown then stick around for the Bellingham St. Patrick's Day Parade.

-- Hate the interwebs?
+- Hate registering over the interwebs?
 We have paper.
-Download a form above, pick one up at the parks office, the Arne Hanna Aquatic Center, your local running store or contact me and I'll mail one right to your mail box.
+Download a form (ßLink to Reg Form) above, pick one up at the parks office, the Arne Hanna Aquatic Center, your local running store or send a message to Lromo@cob.org (ßLink to Lromo@cob.org) and have a form sent to your in-box.

 - There's lots of street parking in the downtown area and in the gravel lots on the 1000 block of Cornwall Ave.

-- There are pay lots very close to the start finish.
-You are welcome to pay at any of these lots.
+- If your wallet's fat, there are pay lots very close to the start finish.

-- The top 3 male and female in each race will be given engraved glass trophies.
+- The top 3 male and female in each race awarded engraved trophy like products.

 - There will be draw prizes for all participants and volunteers.
 Must be present to win.

 - Results will be posted at the event.
 They will also be posted on-line at the following.

 - If there are issues with results please contact Lance Romo at Lromo@cob.org.

 - Where can I find pictures? (they're free to download)

 - Jon Brunk is the official race photographer.
 Pictures will be available at…